Free playbook Scenario planning for SaaS companies

 You sell three pricing tiers:

-• Starter – $99/mo
+• Starter: $99/mo

-• Professional – $499/mo
+• Professional: $499/mo

-• Enterprise – $2,499/mo
+• Enterprise: $2,499/mo

-Your current customers look like this:
+Your existing customers look like this:

-• 150 on Starter
+• 150 customers on Starter

-• 40 on Professional
+• 40 customers on Professional

-• 8 on Enterprise
+• 8 customers on Enterprise

 You plug that into Runway’s customer database.
 Then you set churn and upgrade assumptions: